bnoden/OffAndUp/readme.md

 This shows the item page without leaving the query results page.
 Do this by moving
 the mouse cursor over the item image for 1.25 seconds.
 Close item page and return
 to results page by clicking the 'close [x]' button OR by clicking the results page,
-which during this time will be covered by a tinted layer.
+which during this time will be covered by a light grayish blue tinted layer.

-A link is provided at the top, which when clicked, opens the page in a new tab.
+A link is provided at the top of the item page, which when clicked, opens the page
+in a new tab.
 ___

 ##### Todo
 Publish for Chrome, Firefox, and if Edge behaves...!
 Then Edge, too.
 Look into publishing for other browsers.
 Add options
 Debug
 Solve bigger problems
+___

+<sub>This app does not collect any data or install hidden software, and there is absolutely no charge for its download or use.</sub>